renuka1217/k8sforbeginners/k8s/docs/multiport-service.md

 ---

-By following this tutorial, you've successfully deployed and exposed a multi-port service in Kubernetes, demonstrating how to manage multiple ports in a real-world scenario without requiring any additional configuration.
+By following this tutorial, you've successfully deployed and exposed a multi-port service in Kubernetes, demonstrating how to manage multiple ports in a real-world scenario without requiring SSL configuration.